samjenkins2001/Frenetix/README.md

 7. Run the planner with `python3 main.py`

 ### Run Code
-* An example script `run_planner.py` is provided, which plans intended trajectories for motion planning.
-Adjust path to select the scenario you want to execute.
+* An example script `main.py` is provided.
-* Change the configurations if you want to run a scenario with a different setup under `configurations/defaults/...`
-* If you want to execute a multiagent-simulation, please start `run_multiagent.py`
+* To choose whether to run with a single agent or as a multi-agent simulation, set the `start_multiagent` flag in `main.py`.
+* To select the C++ or the Python-implementation of the planner, set the `use_cpp` flag in `main.py`.
+  Please note that multi-agent simulations always use C++.

 ## Literature
 [1] Werling M., et al. *Optimal trajectory generation for dynamic street scenarios in a frenet frame*.
 In: IEEE International Conference on Robotics and Automation, Anchorage, Alaska, 987–993.